metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_klusterlet_v1_manifest.md

 page_title: "k8s_operator_open_cluster_management_io_klusterlet_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "operator.open-cluster-management.io"
 description: |-
-  Klusterlet represents controllers to install the resources for a managed cluster.When configured, the Klusterlet requires a secret named bootstrap-hub-kubeconfig in theagent namespace to allow API requests to the hub for the registration protocol.In Hosted mode, the Klusterlet requires an additional secret named external-managed-kubeconfigin the agent namespace to allow API requests to the managed cluster for resources installation.
+  Klusterlet represents controllers to install the resources for a managed cluster.
+When configured, the Klusterlet requires a secret named bootstrap-hub-kubeconfig in the agent namespace to allow API requests to the hub for the registration protocol.
+In Hosted mode, the Klusterlet requires an additional secret named external-managed-kubeconfig in the agent namespace to allow API requests to the managed cluster for resources installation.
 ---

 # k8s_operator_open_cluster_management_io_klusterlet_v1_manifest (Data Source)

-Klusterlet represents controllers to install the resources for a managed cluster.When configured, the Klusterlet requires a secret named bootstrap-hub-kubeconfig in theagent namespace to allow API requests to the hub for the registration protocol.In Hosted mode, the Klusterlet requires an additional secret named external-managed-kubeconfigin the agent namespace to allow API requests to the managed cluster for resources installation.
+Klusterlet represents controllers to install the resources for a managed cluster.
+When configured, the Klusterlet requires a secret named bootstrap-hub-kubeconfig in the agent namespace to allow API requests to the hub for the registration protocol.
+In Hosted mode, the Klusterlet requires an additional secret named external-managed-kubeconfig in the agent namespace to allow API requests to the managed cluster for resources installation.

 ## Example Usage